 In addition, a dedicated chat solution brings the expanded feature-set of a modern chat application to your healthcare communications.
 Features like group chats, secure notifications, patient presence, voice, and video all support quality care by offering an expanded suite of communication options.
 These channels in turn give patients and doctors more opportunities to engage, setting the stage for better, more effective care overall.

-The first step to building this seamless communication experience is to select a secure messaging solution that provides HIPAA compliant messaging off the shelf.
-A HIPAA compliant chat API like PubNub lets you build chat that satisfies patients’ need for quality and accessibility, while giving healthcare organizations full control over the flow and storage of sensitive information.
+The first step to building this seamless communication experience is to select a secure messaging solution that provides HIPAA-compliant messaging off the shelf.
+A HIPAA-compliant chat API lets you build chat that satisfies patients’ need for quality and accessibility, while giving healthcare organizations full control over the flow and storage of sensitive information.
 This approach ultimately safeguards patient privacy while taking advantage of the flexibility, speed, and features of modern chat applications.

 Availability of multiple SDKs

 In healthcare, you need to make your app as accessible as possible for patients no matter what kind of device they use.
-With a portfolio of fully HIPAA compliant chat SDKs for iOS, Android, web, and desktop, PubNub makes it easy to build full-featured, secure chat to reach patients — wherever they are.
+HIPAA-compliant chat SDKs for iOS, Android, web, and desktop, make it easy to build a fully-featured, secure chat to reach patients—wherever they are.

 A full set of security features

-A chat solution should solve the core security needs of HIPAA compliance.
-PubNub directly addresses the pillars of data security by offering features like:
+A chat solution should solve the core security needs of HIPAA compliance by directly addressing the pillars of data security by offering features like:

 End-to-end encrypted messaging